COMMLAW 2500 - Commercial Law II

 Please note that your answer can only be uploaded once.
 Do not attempt to submit any further or revised answers before the closing date.

-13. A request for a re-mark of a test must be made within 10 business days of the results being made available on MyUni.
+13. A request for a re-mark of a test/assignment must be made within 10 business days of the results being made available on MyUni.
 Requests made outside this time limit will not be considered.

 14. Assessment Criteria